pglevy/wiki-import-test/Project-story-—-USWDS-Screener-Prototyping-Tool.md

 The process of filling out a complaint form can be long and complex.
 As a common tool used in government, it is important to help guide people to the most relevant outlets and resources.
-Within a few weeks, our team was able to produce a working prototype built upon multiple usability tests, which helped us improve its functionality and reusability.
+Within a few weeks, our team was able to produce a working [screener prototype](https://bixal.github.io/uswds-screener-prototyping-tool/) built upon multiple usability tests, which helped us improve its functionality and reusability.

 ## Defining the problem and scoping a solution

-Before filing a complaint relating to HIPPA violations with the Health and Human Services Office for Civil Rights (HHS OCR), people are first taken through a “complaint portal assistant”.
+Before filing a complaint relating to HIPPA violations with the Health and Human Services Office for Civil Rights (HHS OCR), people are first taken through a “[complaint portal assistant](https://ocrportal.hhs.gov/ocr/smartscreen/main.jsf)”.
 We discovered a number of blockers during baseline testing:

 - It was not clear that the assistant was a screener.
 - It was extremely difficult to understand.